-We’d be remiss to not include a sweet treat on this list, and what can be easier or more delicious than Nutella and banana crepes.
+We’d be remiss to not include a sweet treat on this list, and what can be easier or more delicious than Nutella crepes.
 They’re perfect for breakfast or dessert and can be made in a myriad of ways — plus, they’re French!

 What international recipes do your kids love?
 Share in the comments!